Fruit: Development

 As the ovules develop into seeds, the ovary begins to ripen and the ovary wall, the pericarp, may become fleshy (as in berries or drupes), or it may form a hard outer covering (as in nuts).
 In some multi-seeded fruits, the extent to which a fleshy structure develops is proportional to the number of fertilized ovules.
-The pericarp typically is differentiated into two or three distinct layers; these are called the exocarp (outer layer, also called epicarp), mesocarp (middle layer), and endocarp (inner layer).
+The pericarp typically is differentiated into two or three distinct layers; these are called the exocarp (outer layer, epicarp), mesocarp (middle layer), and endocarp (inner layer).

 In some fruits, the sepals, petals, stamens or the style of the flower fall away as the fleshy fruit ripens.
 However, for simple fruits derived from an inferior ovary – i.e., one that lies below the attachment of other floral parts – there are parts (including petals, sepals, and stamens) that fuse with the ovary and ripen with it.
 For such a case, when floral parts other than the ovary form a significant part of the fruit that develops, it is called an accessory fruit.
 Examples of accessory fruits include apple, rose hip, strawberry, and pineapple.

 Because several parts of the flower besides the ovary may contribute to the structure of a fruit, it is important to understand how a particular fruit forms.
 There are three general modes of fruit development: